CMA support for passing data between processes on the same node

 Some experimentation should be undertaken to determine where (if anywhere) this is provides any benefit.

-#1 Updated by Sam White over 1 year ago
+#1 Updated by Sam White about 2 years ago

 The main things to investigate here appear to be xpmem, pxshm, knem, limic, and cma.
 LiMIC appears to be tied to MPI's pt2pt semantics.
 OpenMPI's "vader" shared-memory BTL is able to use any of those implementations that are available (http://blogs.cisco.com/performance/the-vader-shared-memory-transport-in-open-mpi-now-featuring-3-flavors-of-zero-copy) and I've seen results from several papers (look at Nathan Hjelm's publications) that xpmem is the best performing of those, with knem being second most performant and perhaps more portable than xpmem.
 OpenMPI can get to <0.3us 1-byte message latency within a node using xpmem on Cray XE6 and XC40.
 I've also seen Intel MPI achieve ~0.5us shared-memory latency for 1-byte messages on KNLs and Haswells.
 From looking at Charm SMP pingpong we're usually 5-10x worse than those numbers.